Landing Page Optimization: From Lead Generation To World Domination For 2022

 For example, Buyer personas will help you make decisions that will be relevant, seeing as you’ll be in the know and you’ll have a clear idea about what you need to optimize, what your freebie should be, even what CTA you’ll need to use and what kind of color combinations will appeal to this audience or the other.

-Their personality, their income, their gender, even their educational background, and their geographical location can be crucial for your optimization endeavors.
+Their personality, income, gender, even educational background, and geographical location can be crucial for your optimization endeavors.

 “And how on Earth am I going to get the kind of data I need, Téa?”